le-kang/AIP2018/week01/README.md

-# Week 1: Get start with Git commands and Nodejs
+# Week 1: Get started with Git commands and Nodejs

 ## Git